Abhishek02bhardwaj/fitbit-cli/README.md

-# Fitbit CLI Tool
+# pyFitbit

-This repository contains a CLI tool for managing Fitbit OAuth tokens and extracting intraday heart rate data.
+pyFitbit is a CLI tool for managing Fitbit OAuth tokens and extracting intraday heart rate data.
 The tool provides an easy way to authenticate with Fitbit, refresh tokens, and retrieve detailed heart rate data for specified dates or date ranges.
 Ideal for developers and data analysts working with Fitbit data, this tool streamlines the process of accessing and managing Fitbit health data programmatically.

 ## Features